Introduction

 \end{align*}

-It can be seen from the form of the equation that this is calculating the average value of the data vector belonging to the cluster.
+From the form of the equation, it can be seen that this calculates the mean value of the data vectors belonging to the cluster.

 \begin{align*}